cemac/rdm-skills/content/da-07-dois.md

     The requirement to include a data availability statement is intended to enhance access to data underlying published research
   </li>
   <li class="fragment fade-in">
-    However recent studies [^1][^2] have found that many authors did not comply with their published data availability statement
+    However recent studies<sup>1, 2</sup> have found that many authors did not comply with their published data availability statement
   </li>
   <li class="fragment fade-in">
     In many cases these were studies in which data were stated to be "available upon request"
 </ul>

-[^1]: Stodden, V., Seiler, J., Ma, Z., 2018.
+<p class="footnote">1.
+Stodden, V., Seiler, J., Ma, Z., 2018.
 An empirical analysis of journal policy effectiveness for computational reproducibility.
-Proceedings of the National Academy of Sciences 115, 2584–2589. https://doi.org/10.1073/pnas.1708290115
+Proceedings of the National Academy of Sciences 115, 2584–2589. https://doi.org/10.1073/pnas.1708290115</p>

-[^2]: Gabelica, M., Bojčić, R., Puljak, L., 2022.
+<p class="footnote">2.
+Gabelica, M., Bojčić, R., Puljak, L., 2022.
 Many researchers were not compliant with their published data sharing statement: a mixed-methods study.
-Journal of Clinical Epidemiology 150, 33–41. https://doi.org/10.1016/j.jclinepi.2022.05.019
+Journal of Clinical Epidemiology 150, 33–41. https://doi.org/10.1016/j.jclinepi.2022.05.019</p>